 Martin Kelly passed away in 2008.
 Please read our tribute to him.

-So far Facing the World has treated over 40 patients in the UK, and more than 90 through our Vietnam Project.
+So far Facing the World has treated over 40 patients in the UK, and more than 100 a year are now being treated through our Vietnam Project.